turingschool/backend-curriculum-site/module2/projects/bulk_discounts.md

 As a merchant
 When I visit my bulk discount show page
-Then I see the bulk discounts quantity and price
+Then I see the bulk discount's quantity threshold and percentage discount
 ```

 ```